 Then you’re ready to start designing the duct system.

-The weight of air
+The weight of the air

 The first thing you need to know is that air has weight.
-In the photo below, a man holds a 1 cubic foot block, which he says would weigh nearly 0.1 pound if it were air.
+In the photo below, a man holds a 1 cubic foot block, which he says would weigh nearly 0.1 pounds if it were air.
 The actual number is 0.0807 lb at standard temperature and pressure.

-If you have a 2.5 ton air conditioner, the nominal airflow would be 1,000 cfm.
+If you have a 2.5-ton air conditioner, the nominal airflow would be 1,000 cfm.
 (The rule here is 400 cfm per ton.)
 That means the blower has to push about 81 pounds of air through the system each minute.
 It takes work to move weight around.

 Well, actually, if you remember your introductory physics class, you know that’s not quite true.
 You can move weight for free if you move it horizontally and without any kind of resistance.
-It takes work to move it upward against gravity or to push it any direction against friction.
+It takes work to move it upward against gravity or to push it in any direction against friction.

 The physics of airflow